 Figures 3-15, 3-16, and 3-17 show the full simulation images for KOP 40.
 Figure 3-18 shows this simulation with the permanent right-of-way outlined in yellow, for viewer clarity.
 From this KOP, the segment of the ACP corridor within the "seen area" (see Section 2.1) is approximately at MP 160 along Piney Mountain, approximately 2.25 miles from the KOP (within the middleground, as defined by the USFS).
 The yellow line in Figure 3-18 shows the location of the right-of-way if it could be seen through the existing dense vegetation on Piney Mountain.

-As shown in the simulation images, Project-related changes in color, line, texture, and other characteristics considered in the SMS would be imperceptible from this KOP, even in leaf-off conditions (e.g. in November, when the baseline imagery was captured).
+The ACP corridor as seen from this location runs west-northwest from Fortunes Point to Beech Grove Road.
+KOP 40 is located approximately two miles southwest of Fortunes Point.
+As a result, the corridor primarily runs perpendicular to the view from KOP 40, except for a short north-south segment, just south of the proposed HDD exit.
+As shown in the simulation images, Project-related changes in color, line, texture, and other characteristics considered in the SMS would be imperceptible from this KOP, even in leaf-off conditions (e.g. in November, when the baseline imagery was captured), due to intervening vegetation.